lk-geimfari/mimesis/README.md

 ```

 ## Generating data by schema
-For generating data by schema, just create instance of  `Field` object, which take any string which represents name of the any method of any supported data provider and the `**kwargs` of the method, after that you should describe the schema in lambda function and pass it to object `Schema` and call method `create()`:
+For generating data by schema, just create instance of  `Field` object, which take any string which represents name of the any method of any supported data provider (see «[API reference](http://mimesis.readthedocs.io/api.html#providers)») and the `**kwargs` of the method, after that you should describe the schema in lambda function and pass it to object `Schema` and call method `create()`:

 ```python
 >>> from mimesis.schema import Field, Schema